Special effects of Starship Troopers: Technology

 The fictional Morita Rifle is the standard weapon for the Mobile Infantry.
 It was named by Neumeier for Sony executive, Akio Morita, as a sign of respect.
 Richardson had worked on Aliens (1986) which dressed real firearms with various appliances to make them appear futuristic, which helped him in developing the weapons for Starship Troopers.
 The Morita Rifle was based on a Pancor Jackhammer shotgun.
-The art department designed the casing to hold a shotgun and automatic machine gun, and a company naked WKR produced several Morita casings from fiberglass.
+The art department designed the casing to hold a shotgun and automatic machine gun, and a company named WKR produced several Morita casings from fiberglass.
 Weapons coordinator Rock Galotti used a Ruger AC556 machine gun for the upper weapon and the 12-gauge Ithaca Stakeout shotgun for the bottom.
 The weapons were taken out of their own casings and mounted in the Morita casings as Richardson had experienced difficulties after leaving the Thompson machine guns inside the Aliens guns with the casings on.
 A strong bracket was designed to mount both weapons to prevent the weight of the shotgun bending the machine gun barrel.
 The triggers were relocated further forward onto the Morita casings because the Ruger had a rear-mounted magazine feed.
 The casings were open to eject rounds and provide ventilation as otherwise the weapons could heat up to 750 F and melt the fiberglass shells.
-Finally 19 to 20 inch barrel extensions were added, making the overall weapon around 32 inches.
+Finally, 19 to 20 inch barrel extensions were added, making the overall weapon around 32 inches.
 In total, making the weapons involved 70 fully-automatic Rugers, 50 semi-automatic Rugers (Rugers Mini-14s), 25 Ithaca shotguns, and several hundred non-functional rubber Moritas for extras.
 Use of the weapons involved substantial training on location in Wyoming and South Dakota, as well as a Beverly Hills gun club, plus gallons of weapon cleaner, 450 aerosol cans, and lubricant plus over 300,000 rounds of blank ammunition.
-The miniature nuclear weapon launcher was modelled after a 1950s German Panzer tank faust missile launcher.
+The miniature nuclear weapon launcher was modelled after a 1950s German Panzerfaust anti-tank rocket launcher.